AmrJazouli/stocks-transactions-web-api/iac-vagrant-ansible/README.md

 ![Web Page45](../images/IaC/frontpage.png)

-We make some operations on the api through the browser webpage, and we query the database if operations have been successfully performed.
+We make some operations on the api through the browser webpage, and we query the database simultaneously to check if operations have been successfully performed.

 ![Web Page46](../images/IaC/New/dboperationone.png)